-Appendix S: Professional Review Advice
+Appendix P: Professional Review Advice

 Those approaching the end of the scheme and who are preparing for their 'Professional Review' are advised to note the following points.
-These have been obtained from the IMechE and similar advice is relevant to IET candidates.
+Application for Professional Registration will normally be via either the IMechE or IET.